 Probes enable a developer to add logging statements to a live or captured execution while it runs.
 Time-indexed outputs are a scheme for indexing and seeking playback to text outputs such as console logging.

-I am a reviewer on the WebKit project, with a focus on developer tooling.
-In my spare time, I have been upstreaming Dolos and other parts of my dissertation.
+I am a reviewer on the WebKit project, with a focus on better tools for web developers and browser vendors.
+I began upstreaming Dolos and other parts of my dissertation while I was still earning my PhD.

 Servo is an experimental browser written in Rust that explores new ways to parallelize, decompose, and secure a rendering engine for web content.
 I prototyped the current layout subsystem (block/inline/text layout), and worked on many other things.